U.S. court clears way for Argentina's return to global markets

 In announcing the three-judge panel’s ruling on Wednesday, U.S. Circuit Judge Christopher Droney said U.S. District Judge Thomas Griesa did not abuse his discretion by previously deciding to lift the injunctions after recent developments in the case.

-Argentina’s peso firmed as much as 1 percent after the ruling to its strongest level in two months, while the Merval stock index rose 4 percent.
+Argentina's peso firmed as much as 1 percent ARS=RASL after the ruling to its strongest level in two months, while the Merval stock index .MERV rose 4 percent.

 Argentina offered to settle the litigation with NML and Aurelius in February and soon after asked Griesa to lift injunctions that kept it from servicing its restructured debt until it paid the suing bondholders.